What is internal mobility and why do you need it?

 Internal mobility platforms, also known as talent marketplaces, are new technological innovations that are designed to facilitate all forms of career movement and project-based work.
 Talent marketplaces are one of the most impactful technologies for internal mobility, as these platforms match employees to open opportunities based on the skills they possess and the knowledge they wish to hone.

-There are 3 key steps leaders can take to encourage their organization to embrace internal mobility.
+There are three key steps leaders can take to encourage their organization to embrace internal mobility.

 #1.
 Embrace role-to-role mobility